MCSipahioglu/Deadlock-Free-MAPD-EA/README.md

 	4. Follow the instructions in the console to select the number of agents for each team, number of tasks per agent and the number of test cases you would like to create.
 The test cases will be created in ./tests/map_name/tests Also a setting file will be created in ./tests/map_name/ which can be used later on to create more test cases that use the same agent placement and possible task endpoints.
 - After creating a test case this test case can be run using **Simulate** or **App6_BulkTestExecutor**. **Simulate** offers a GUI and detailed console reports, **App6_BulkTestExecutor** offers the same software but with multithreading and no console reporting.
 So it is best practice to first make sure an algorithm works correctly using **Simulate** on a select set of small test cases, then create many test cases using **App5_BulkTestGenerator** and test all these test cases using **App6_BulkTestExecutor**. **Simulate** showcases the simulation results at the end while **App6_BulkTestExecutor** saves the simulation results under ./results/map_name for each test case.
 The average results and the analysis of these bulk test results can be reported by using **App7_AnalysisofResults**
 - **Simulate_combined_team** and **App6_BulkTestExecutor_Combined** exist to handle the case where we consider the two teams acting as one (No need for observations to know other teams' agents' locations.)

+# 4. To Do List for Comparison with Benedetta
+- [ ] Create Benedetta's Algorithm.
+- [ ] Create a Test Case Setting file with: (Modify App5 to handle the seperate agent, pickup and delivery placement rules)
+	- [ ] Delivery locations outside the tiling
+	- [ ] Start locations at the edges of the map
+	- [ ] Pickup locations in the tiling
+	- [ ] Delivery of guest not same with delivery of home.
+- [ ] Generate 50 (or more) test cases for each map
+- [ ] Run the tests
+- [ ] Analyze the results